-Emphasis on skills needed by the public school music teacher-harmonization, improvisation, transposition, modulation, and sight reading.
+Courses is a co-requisites with Literature and Materials of Music.
+Emphasis is on piano technique.
 Exploration and performance of piano literature representative of various musical periods and compositional styles.
 Necessary technical studies.
 Prerequisite: MUS 101,102 (first year) or entrance by examination.
 Required for Music Education majors unless waived by examination.